 Before you enter a hospital for medical care, you should make sure to go to a first-tier or second-tier facility for help or to get a referral.
 Third-tier hospitals will, of course, also accept you as a patient if you do not bring a referral.
 However, it is possible that your health insurance will not cover the costs and you will be stuck with high medical fees.

-As we have mentioned above, there are a vast number of medical institutions which offer top-notch care and services.
-Specialized services in fields such as ophthalmology, dentistry, plastic surgery or infertility treatment are available as well.
+As mentioned above, there are a vast number of medical institutions which offer top-notch care and services.
+Specialized services in fields such as ophthalmology, dentistry, plastic surgery, or infertility treatment are available as well.
 Many hospitals and medical centers now also have international staff that cater to the expat community.
 These include:

 - Asan Medical Center

 - International Healthcare Center

 - Seoul St. Mary's Hospital

 - Seoul National University Hospital — International Healthcare Service